open-craft/openedx-deployment/docs/analytics/insights.md

 See [AWS Setup](AWS_setup.md) to set up AWS resources and prepare secure configuration.

+See [Director Setup] for details on how to set up the ansible deployment "director" instance.

 Shell into the [director instance](AWS_setup.md#director-ec2), launch the virtualenv, and go to the playbooks dir:

 ```bash